 University of Helsinki organised a competition to design and realise a new main building for Hyytiälä forestry field station in 2020.
 We won the competition in collaboration with Siklatilat.
 The station hosts year-round facilities for field work and scientific meetings.
-The new main building is designed to adopt to the scale of the old courtyard: the building is split into five small pavilions under a connecting roof.
+The new main building is designed to adopt to the scale of the old courtyard: the building is split into four small pavilions under a connecting roof.
 The main volume with learning spaces and the restaurant is visible from the entrance driveway, wishing visitors welcome and opening up the acitivities of the station to the surroundings.
 The accommodation rooms are each accessible from the terrace, creating the atmosphere of a single outdoor cabin in the woods.
 The new building will serve as a living lab for wooden architecture during its lifespan.

 We won the mini competition to design Vanhainen Kindergarten in Northern Helsinki in 2020.
 The kindergarten creates a landmark by the neighborhood’s main road Soittajantie.
 The kindergarten has learning environments for 224 children, and it also serves the community for gathering and evening activities.
 Our concept has a playful threefold roof, which slopes towards the courtyard, forming a sheltered terrace area.
 Wood is used both on the exterior and interior.
 The project will qualify for Joutsenmerkki environmental certificate.